-MongoDB API for .NET is based on NuGet packages that you need to add to your projects, like in the image 9-22 of the Locations.API from eShopOnContainers.
+MongoDB API for .NET is based on NuGet packages that you need to add to your projects, like in the Locations.API shown in the the following figure.

-Figure 9-22.
+Figure 7-22.
 MongoDB API NuGet packages references in a .NET Core project